vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

   * A shared datastore, that is accessible by both of the ESXi hosts.
   * The VM Network is present
   * One VMware vSphere Distributed Switch with one port group named `vic-bridge`
 * Verify that your vCenter Server instance and both of the ESXi hosts in the cluster meet the requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md).

+    **IMPORTANT**: Pay particular attention to the [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).
 * Make sure that the correct firewall ports are open on the ESXi hosts.
 For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).
 * Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).